 Shells of small green crabs are common and by no means always green.
 They have three rounded projections between their eyes and five triangular "teeth" on either side of the eyes.
 This species, Carcinus maenam has invaded from Europe and eats baby clams.
 More recently Asian shore crabs, Hemigrapsus sanguineus, have arrived from Japan.
 Their boxy dark green shells, perhaps 2" across, are more square with eyes set far apart.
-We hope you will not find them; but if you do, please collect them and take them to Penobscot East Resource Center.

 - soft-shell or steamer clam Mya arenaria

 - razor clam Ensis directus

 - macoma clam, Macoma balthica on beaches that are more mud than sand, hinge teeth look like a deer track, a pair of v-shaped indentations

-- hen/surf/cherrystone clam- Spisula solidissima- can tolerate more wave actions, hinge indentation is a single wide indentation like a thumb print - sand dollar Echinarachinus parma
+- hen/surf/cherrystone clam- Spisula solidissima can tolerate more wave actions, hinge indentation is a single wide indentation like a thumb print

+- sand dollar Echinarachinus parma